 Europe needs new measures to tackle coronavirus threat -Italian president

-Europe must adopt new measures to confront the threat posed by the coronavirus, Italian President Sergio Mattarella said on Friday, warning that the EU had to react before it was too late.
+Europe must adopt new measures to confront the threat posed by the coronavirus, Italian President Sergio Mattarella said on Friday, telling European Union leaders they had to react before it was too late.

-"New initiatives are vital, overcoming old ways of thinking that are now out of touch with the reality of the dramatic conditions facing our continent," Mattarella said in a rare, televised address to the nation.
+Mattarella's message, made in a rare, televised address to the nation, came after EU leaders had failed to agree on a common approach to dealing with the escalating economic fallout from the pandemic.
+"New initiatives are vital to overcome old ways of thinking that are now out of touch with the reality of the dramatic conditions facing our continent," Mattarella said.

-"I hope everyone fully understands, before it is too late, the seriousness of the threat faced by Europe."
+"I hope everyone fully understands the seriousness of the threat faced by Europe before it is too late."
+Mattarella, who normally steers clear of controversy, praised the European Central Bank and European Commission for their response to the crisis, saying they had made "important and positive financial and economic decisions".

+He continued that EU leaders "have not yet done so".
+Italy, Spain, Portugal and France want the 27-nation group to issue joint debt to help finance a recovery from the emergency that looks certain to push many countries deep into recession.
+Germany and the Netherlands have blocked the call.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)